databricks/lilac/docs/getting_started/quickstart.md

 ## Add a dataset

-Let's load [OpenOrca](https://huggingface.co/datasets/Open-Orca/OpenOrca), a popular instruction dataset used for tunning LLM models.
+Let's load [OpenOrca](https://huggingface.co/datasets/Open-Orca/OpenOrca), a popular instruction dataset used for tuning LLM models.

 Click the `Add dataset` button on the Getting Started page and add the dataset info as shown below.
 While the Lilac tool can scale to millions of rows on a single machine, we are sampling to 100,000